ossf/malicious-packages/README.md

 deliberately provide an altered manifest.

-Dependency confusion are effectively the same as an account takeover where an attacker is replaces a package's code with their own.
+Dependency confusion are effectively the same as an account takeover where an attacker replaces a package's code with their own.
 This means even trivial or empty dependency confusion packages would require incident response.

 ### Spam and typosquating